NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

             stage.RemovePrim(self.rootUrl)
 ```

-The first statement gets a reference to the current stage.
-The second statement gets a reference to the root prim, and if that prim is valid it is cleared.
+The first statement gets the current stage.
+The second statement gets te prim path to the root prim, and if that prim is valid it is cleared.

 ### 2.2 Create a New Stage